gnolang/blog/posts/2026-09-16_mainnet/README.md

 # The Beginning of a Decentralized Future: Gno.land Mainnet is Here

-After years of development, we are pleased to announce that Gno.land's mainnet is live.
+We are pleased to announce that Gno.land's mainnet is live.
 This marks the beginning of a new decentralized future, and we are excited to have you join us.

 ## Chain Details